-The Cathedral is dedicated to Santa Eulàlia martyr, the patron saint of Barcelona.
-She was tortured to death in the late Roman period.
-The body of Santa Eulàlia lies buried under the high altar.
-Her feast day is always celebrated on the 12th February.
+Already the Romans had built a temple on the slightly elevated Pla de la Seu, where the the Cathedral of Barcelona is located today.
+The Cathedral is dedicated to the martyr Santa Eulàlia, the patron saint of Barcelona.
+She was tortured to death in late Roman times.
+Her corpse is buried under the main altar.
+Santa Eulàlia is always celebrated on 12 of February.

-From the cloister you can reach the small museum (open from 10-13:00 and from 17-19:00).
-In this museum you will find two very valuable items, representing Santa Eulàia and an equally precious monstrance of solid gold.
-A monstrance is a liturgical display device in which the host is presented.
-In the "Sala Capitular" you can admire the beautiful ceiling paintings.
+From the cloister you reach the small museum.
+In this museum you will find two very precious statues representing the Santa Eulàlia and an equally precious monstrance of pure gold.
+A monstrance is a liturgical display in which the host is presented.
+In the "Sala Capitular" you can admire beautiful ceiling paintings.

 Plaça de la Seu, 7